cis3296f24/project-meal-prep-app/README.md

     2. REACT_APP_SPOONACULAR_API_KEY = your key here

 6. `npm install` will install the necessary packages
 7. `npm start` will open the app in a new tab with a localhost server
-8. Open an additional terminal to run the server locally to connect to the database.

 ### Sources to access API Keys
 1. OpenAI: https://platform.openai.com/docs/api-reference/chat/create